 United Coalition to Protect Panhe and The City Project have submitted detailed public comments to save Panhe and San Onofre and stop the toll road.
 We urge the United States Department of Commerce to uphold the decision of the California Coastal Commission that voted 8-2 against the toll road, and reject the appeal by the toll road agencies.
 We urge the Commerce Department to protect California’s coastal and cultural resources and the rights of the Native American people, working class people, and low income people of color.
 Download the public comments here.

-Acjachemen Elders and Tribal Members Plea to Save Panhe and San Onofre — Video
+Acjachemen Elders and Tribal Members Save Panhe and San Onofre — Video

 View the testimonials by Acjachemen Elders and triblal members to save Panhe and San Onofre and stop the toll road that would devastate both.

 This documentary is produced by United Coalition to Protect Panhe, The City Project, and Womyn Image Makers and can be used only with the permission of UCPP.

 United Coalition to Protect Panhe — a grassroots coalition of Native American Acjachemen people — and The City Project have submitted public comments on behalf of a diverse and growing national alliance to save the sacred site of Panhe and San Onofre State Beach and stop the proposed toll road that would devastate both.
 The alliance urges the Commerce Department to uphold the 8-2 decision of the California Coastal Commission to stop the toll road, protect California’s coastal resources, save the sacred Native American site of Panhe, and protect the rights of the Acjachemen people and working class people of color.